 Based on DCAT and DCAT-AP, the proposal is to use for both elements is dct:language, and to specify the relevant language by using the language URI register operated by the EU Publications Office [MDR-LANG], available also in RDF format.

-The following example assumes that the metadata language is English, and the resource language is German.
+The following example assumes that the metadata language is Dutch, and the resource language is German.